MinaEssam4020/Credit_Card_Approval_Predictor/README.md

 # Credit_Card_Approval_Predictor
-automated machine learning pipeline to predict credit card application approvals.
+Automated machine learning pipeline to predict credit card application approvals.
 Using a dataset with a mix of numerical and categorical features

 ## 📌 Project Overview
 This project focuses on building an automated machine learning pipeline to predict credit card application approvals.
 Using a dataset with a mix of numerical and categorical features, I implemented a full end-to-end workflow—from cleaning "dirty" data to optimizing a Logistic Regression model for high-stakes decision-making.